lonce/sonyGanFork/README.md

 (You'll see a few warnings about depcrated calls that seem to be harmless for the time being).

 # Smallish test run
-This runs a small configuration:
+This runs a small configuration, creating output in output/outname:
 ```
-runscripts/runtrainTEST.sh  config_files/new/testconfig.json
+runscripts/runtrainTEST.sh  -n outname config_files/new/testconfig.json
 ```
 You will see that the script ouputs some text, the last line gives you the command to run to watch the stderr output flow (tail -f logsdir.xxxx/stderr.txt).
 Copy and paste it to the shell.
 Depending on your machine, it could take 20 minutes to run, but that is long enough to then generate a discernable, if noisy musical scale from nsynth data.